ahristian/moldova/README.md

 # Moldova
-This websit will be about Moldova.
+This website will be about Moldova.
 This is a country where I came from and I would like to present it to the world.